6 Powerful Linux One-Liners to Skyrocket Your Productivity

 Bash

-• while sleep 1; do ... done &: This starts a loop that repeats the commands inside it every second (sleep 1) in the background (&).
-It continuously executes the commands within the loop, updating the information displayed on the screen.
+• while sleep 1; do ... done &: This creates a loop that executes the contained commands every second (sleep 1) and runs the entire loop in the background (&).

-• tput sc: tput sc saves the current cursor position.
-It remembers where the cursor is before it moves it.
+• tput sc: Saves the current cursor position.

-• tput rc: tput rc restores the saved cursor position to where it was previously saved (tput sc).
-After printing the date, this command brings the cursor back to its original position before the tput sc.
+• tput rc: Restores the cursor position to where it was saved by tput sc.

 List the Largest directories on your Computer